 What will the new Birmingham City stadium look like?

 Concept art was also released when the plans were first unveiled, which gave fans a look at what the stadium and the surrounding area could look like if everything went to plan.
-The Club's chairman, Tom Wagner, was keen to stress that he wanted to build something that is in line with the rest of the city.
+At the time, Wagner was keen to stress that he wanted to build something that was in line with the rest of the city.

 While concept art shows a stadium that resembles a spaceship, Wagner also emphasised that the stadium's actual design has yet to be decided.
 Architects are still working on these designs, and an update could be given in due course.